lgigek/todo-list/README.md

 This route expects a HTTP GET

 Returns:
-- HTTP 200 if tasks were found:
+- HTTP 200 with the tasks in a list:

 ```
 [